bobbingwide/vgc/readme.txt

 - It uses/supports Elementor with Elementor-Pro for some of the main pages
 - and WooCommerce for the online shop.
+- Aadvanced Custom Fields Pro for custom fields (incl. repeater fields) and a global options page
+- Search and Filter Pro v2.5 for WooCommerce filters
+- or Search and Filter Pro v3.1 for WooCommerce filters and Load more pagination
 - Some of the templates include hardcoded logic which refer to background images.
 - The stylesheet also refers to hardcoded background images
 - Some of these images are now delivered as part of the theme; instead of being located in wp-content/uploads